falsovsky/FiSH-irssi/README.md

 # FiSH module for irssi

-* Based on official from http://fish.secure.la/ (DEAD?)
+* Based on official from http://fish.secure.la/ (now dead)
-* Changed to use GMP instead of MIRACL by Dcoder
+* Uses GMP instead of MIRACL
-* Basic autoconf/automake support by falso
+* Configured and built using autotools+libtool
-* Changed the blow.ini reading/writing to Glib's GKeyFile - http://developer.gnome.org/glib/stable/glib-Key-value-file-parser.html
+* Changed the blow.ini I/O to Glib's GKeyFile
-* Multi-server support (__New!
-January 2013__)
+* Multi-server support
+* Options now used with irssi /set and not on blow.ini

 You will need to edit your blow.ini manually if you want to continue using it.
 Just prefix the servertag and a ":" to the target, for example: